 - Eliminating time-consuming paperwork

 - Un-chaining your receptionist from the front desk

 Use automated check-in to help your receptionist make the most of the job

-We’re constantly hearing from customers who say that automated check-in helps their receptionists work better and smarter.
-For instance, Upland Software says that it frees up front office staff to focus on other work.
-And Sungevity says it has allowed the receptionist position to become more cross-functional in providing support throughout the office.
+We’re constantly hearing from customers that automated check-in helps their receptionists work both better and smarter.
+Upland Software says that it frees up front office staff to focus on other work.
+And Sungevity notes that it has allowed the receptionist position to become more cross-functional in providing support throughout the office.
 Automated check-in allows your receptionist to expand their role in the office and make the most of their skills.
-Ultimately, it can help both individual staff members and your overall business succeed.
+Ultimately, it can help both individual staff members and your business succeed.